 A second procedural requirement for the plan and program conformity determination (40 CFR 93.111) requires use of the latest air pollutant emissions estimation model.
-Accordingly, this determination of conformity utilizes the latest emission estimation model available, the USEPA MOVES2014b air pollutant emissions estimation model.
-The assumptions in the emissions estimation model for the years 2020, 2022, 2025, 2030, 2040 and 2050 in this conformity analysis are presented in Table 4.
-This conformity analysis utilizes the March 2020 update to the vehicle fleet age distribution, which is summarized in Figure 4, and assumes implementation of, and credit for, Tier 3 motor vehicle standards and low sulfur gasoline regulations.
+Accordingly, this determination of conformity utilizes the USEPA MOVES3.0.4 air pollutant emissions estimation model.
+The assumptions in the emissions estimation model for the years 2025, 2030, 2035, 2040 and 2050 in this conformity analysis are presented in Figure 1.
+This conformity analysis utilizes the April 2024 update to the vehicle fleet age distribution, which is summarized in Figure 4, and assumes implementation of, and credit for, Tier 3 motor vehicle standards and low sulfur gasoline regulations.
 The conformity analysis accounts for vehicle fleet turnover and its impact on reducing emissions.